SaiSindhuja197/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

       Most computer vision solutions are based on machine learning models that can be applied to visual input from cameras, videos, or images.*

       - Image classification involves training a machine learning model to classify images based on their contents.
-For example, in a traffic monitoring solution you might use an image classification model to classify images based on the type of vehicle they contain, such as taxis, buses, cyclists, and so on.*
+For example, in a traffic monitoring solution, you might use an image classification model to classify images based on the type of vehicle they contain, such as taxis, buses, cyclists, and so on.*

-      - Object detection machine learning models are trained to classify individual objects within an image, and identify their location with a bounding box.
-For example, a traffic monitoring solution might use object detection to identify the location of different classes of vehicle.*
+      - Object detection machine learning models are trained to classify individual objects within an image and identify their location with a bounding box.
+For example, a traffic monitoring solution might use object detection to identify the location of different classes of vehicles.*

       - Semantic segmentation is an advanced machine learning technique in which individual pixels in the image are classified according to the object to which they belong.
 For example, a traffic monitoring solution might overlay traffic images with "mask" layers to highlight different vehicles using specific colors.
       ```